harness/developer-hub/docs/service-reliability-management/change-impact-analysis/analyze-deployment-impact.md

 <docimage path={require('./static/analyze-deployment-result.png')} />

-## Impact Analysis Report
+## View Impact Analysis Report

-When you run a deployment pipeline that has the **Analyze Deployment Impact** step added, Harness analyzes the impact of deployment on the health of the monitored service (associated with the **Analyze Deployment Impact** step) and generates an Impact Analysis Report.

-To view the Impact Analysis Report, follow these steps:
+To access and interpret the Impact Analysis Report generated by the Analyze Deployment Impact step, follow these steps:

-1. In your Harness project, navigate to the **Deployments** module > **Pipelines**, and then select a pipeline from which you want to access the Impact Analysis Report.
+1. Go to the pipeline from which you want to access the Impact Analysis Report.

  :::info note
   You must have added **Analyze Deployment Impact** step.
   :::

-1. In the top right corner, select **Execution History**.
+2. In the top right corner, select **Execution History**.
 From the list of pipeline executions, select the execution you're interested in to access the Impact Analysis Report.

-2. Ensure that the **Console View** toggle switch is turned ON.
+3. Ensure that the **Console View** toggle switch is turned ON.

-3. From the list of stages, expand the stage where you want to access the Impact Analysis Report, and then, select the **Analyze Deployment Impact** step.
+4. From the list of stages, expand the stage where you want to access the Impact Analysis Report, and then, select the **Analyze Deployment Impact** step.

    Anaylyze Deployment Impact details appear on the right.

-4. Select the **View Monitored Service details** link.
+5. Select the **View Monitored Service details** link.
 Clicking the link opens a new tab.
 It automatically navigates you to the monitored service selected in the **Analyze Deployment Impact** step and displays the Impact Analysis Report.

 <docimage path={require('./static/analyze-deployment-change-impact-report.png')} />